 We at AirCTO also used to send test assignments after selecting profiles of the candidates but the response rate was very poor.
 What we learnt is that they would prefer to have a quick introduction call with the recruiter to make sure we are on the same page — we couldn’t agree more with them.

 And when 75% of the developers are not actively looking for a job but are open to new opportunities then, in that case, the recruiter needs to work hard to attract them.

 Remember, Programmers are the most priced commodity at this point around the world.

 We need to offer them a pleasant experience once they apply for the job.
 Please note as we speak, there are many recruiters who are after these candidates.
 So, we need to stand out and help the candidates make faster decisions.
 Take them faster in our hiring funnel.

 Reality #4: Is our interview process a real one?

-We love having complicated interview process and we believe that the tougher the process the better quality of candidates we would end up with.
+We love having long and complicated interview processes and we believe that the tougher the process the better quality of candidates we would end up with.

 But there is a problem.
-If the interview process is longer and takes time then you will have very poor pass-through rate
+If the interview process is long and takes time then you will have a very poor pass-through rate

 Let’s look at the data: